dockerland/dex/README.md

 ## why dex?

 * _docker_ and _dex_ are now your only dependencies - your OS is a clean OS.
+* makes it easier to containerize and _properly_ execute any application from any OS.
   * dependency isolation - different versions of python? no problem
 * test tools from other platforms - `dex install sed:macos && dsed --help`